rymndhng/release-on-push-action/README.md

 In order to reliably generate monotonic versions, we use Github Releases to track what the last release version is.
 See [Release#get-the-latest-release](https://developer.github.com/v3/repos/releases/#get-the-latest-release).

-### How can I get the generated tag version?
+### How can I get the generated tag or version?

-On a successful release, this action creates create an output parameter `tag_name`.
+On a successful release, this action creates an output parameters `tag_name` and `version`.

 Example of how to consume this: